 The purpose of the high-level transmission network topology assessment is to identify the extent to which the all-island transmission system is meshed.

 The unconstrained market simulation assumes that the transmission network does not impose a constraint.
-Therefore, where the transmission system is not capable of complying with the most fundamental security of supply requirement (i.e. single contingency capability) it is possible to specify a boundary for the non-compliant systems.
+Therefore, where the all-island transmission system is not capable of complying with the most fundamental security of supply requirement (i.e. single contingency capability) it is possible to define a transmission network constraint.
+Depending on the location of such constraints within the all-island transmission system, it is possible to specify a boundary for the non-compliant systems.